 people will be diagnosed with Bladder Cancer this year1

-Most Common Type of Cancer in the US1
+Most Common Type of Cancer in men in the US1

 Non-muscle invasive bladder

 of High-Grade patients with T1 disease, where cystectomy is guideline recommended after BCG fails, will undergo a cystectomy3-6